< Best Battery Backpack Blowers — Reviewed & Ranked | BlowingYards

 Why a Battery Backpack Blower?

 Battery backpack blowers have evolved from underpowered novelties to legitimate professional tools.
-The latest 56V and 80V lithium-ion systems from EGO, Greenworks, Milwaukee, and Makita deliver 600–800+ CFM — approaching gas-powered commercial performance without the noise, emissions, or fuel hassle of a traditional gas backpack blower.
+The latest 36V to 82V lithium-ion systems from Husqvarna, EGO, Greenworks, and Milwaukee deliver 543–800+ CFM — approaching gas-powered commercial performance without the noise, emissions, or fuel hassle of a traditional gas backpack blower.

 The trade-offs: battery backpack blower runtime is finite (20–60+ minutes depending on speed and battery size), replacement batteries cost $150–$400, and sustained high-CFM performance drains batteries quickly.
 But for crews in noise-restricted markets or operators prioritizing comfort and simplicity, a battery backpack blower is increasingly the right tool.